 Converse prepares you for success in the field of psychology.
-Our psychology alumnae pursue a wide variety of activities following graduation.
+Our psychology alumni pursue a wide variety of activities following graduation.

 Some of our majors opt to attend graduate school in such areas as clinical or counseling psychology, social work, law or public health at institutions including: